hydrosquall/what-is-cogsci/index.md

 ####Mental Models

 (working with ideas from many different fields to build useful metaphors and systems of problem-solving) (Warren Buffet, Random Walk Down Wall Street, Terry Odean, Charlie Munger)

-##What are Sources of Cool Cogsci Info?
-(Links on Cogsci)
-- Cogsci Courses of Study at several top programs
-    - Compare to [Don Norman](http://www.jnd.org/) / HCI recommendations / Game design
-- CFAR (do they have a “results” page yet?)
-- MIRI?
-(Too controversial?)
-- EA? (using cognitive science to help people do more good)
-- Education links (some of the Yale RULER-type “emotional intelligence” projects?)
-- You Are Not So Smart (the intersection of psychology, linguistics, and economics -- this could also be some other cognitive-bias site)...
-LessWrong Massimo
-- Ideas42
-- Behavioural Insights team (UK)
-- Websites of key cogsci people: [Kahneman](https://www.princeton.edu/~kahneman/), [Christakis](http://nicholaschristakis.net/), [Knobe](http://pantheon.yale.edu/~jk762/)

-- what constitutes cogsci programs at different universities
-- onboarding case studies